albertthomas88/albertthomas88.github.io/_posts/2020-02-12-good-practices-random-number-generators.md

 # create 5 child SeedSequences, one for each process.
 child_states = ss.spawn(5)

+# use 2 processes to run the stochastic_function 5 times with joblib
 random_vector = Parallel(n_jobs=2)(delayed(
     stochastic_function)(random_state) for random_state in child_states)
 print(random_vector)

+# rerun to check that we obtain the same outputs
 random_vector = Parallel(n_jobs=2)(delayed(
     stochastic_function)(random_state) for random_state in child_states)
 print(random_vector)
 ```

-By using a fixed random state you always get the same results and by using `SeedSequence.spawn` you have an independent RNG for each of the processes.
+By using a fixed seed you always get the same results and by using `SeedSequence.spawn` you have an independent RNG for each of the processes.
 Note that I also used the convenient `default_rng` function in `stochastic_function`.

 ## Resources